Lena Oberdorf: Senior

 In December 2018, national coach Martina Voss-Tecklenburg called her up to the squad for the senior national team for the winter training camp from 14 to 21 January 2019 in Marbella.
 She made her debut on 6 April 2019 in Solna in a 2–1 win in a friendly against Sweden, replacing Turid Knaak in the 61st minute.
 At 17 years and 109 days she is the eighth youngest player to make her debut for the national team.
 She established herself as a starter for the national team.

 Voss-Tecklenburg called her back to the German team for the 2019 World Cup.
 When she came on as a substitute in the first round match against China, she became the youngest German World Cup player at age 17 years, five months, and 20 days – a record that Birgit Prinz had previously held.

 She scored her first international goal on 3 September 2019 in Lviv in the 8–0 victory over Ukraine in the second European Championship qualifier in group I, with her goal making it 4–0 in the 54th minute.

 She played for Germany at Euro 2022, including the final on 31 July, in which England won 2-1 after extra-time.
 Oberdorf played in five of the team's six games, unable to play in the other game due to suspension because of a second yellow card.

 Oberdorf was one of the stars of the Euros, producing strong, controlling displays and one assist from a defensive midfield role.
 After her fantastic showing, the 20-year-old was recognised as the Young Player of the Tournament and voted into the "Eleven of the Tournament" by the UEFA coaching staff.

 On 16 July 2024, she sustained a knee injury during a 4–0 victory over Austria in the last match of the UEFA Euro 2025 qualifying, which forced her to miss the 2024 Summer Olympics.
 She later missed the UEFA Women's Euro 2025 as a result of the same injury.

 Personal life

-Oberdorf's brother Tim Oberdorf, who is five years older, is also a footballer.
-Her sister Julia Oberdorf, three years older, plays American football.
-She was in a relationship with Kimberly Simmler until December 2023 and had spoken about the greater acceptance of same-sex couples in women's football compared to the men's game.
+Oberdorf was in a relationship with Kimberly Simmler until December 2023 and had spoken about the greater acceptance of same-sex couples in women's football compared to the men's game.

+Oberdorf is currently in a relationship with former Bayern Munich teammate Natalia Padilla.